network performance problems on VM hosts

 (galaxy, website), or is the speed constant there?

-#18 Updated by Christian Lohmaier about 3 years ago
+#18 Updated by Christian Lohmaier over 3 years ago

 Speed to galaxy is full-speed throughout: